The Science of People Through Time, Around the World

 - Win the Durkheim Prize for academic excellence as an anthropology major.

 - Field experiences provide anthropology students with practical and hands-on training in field and laboratory methods.

-- As early as freshman year, students have the opportunity to participate in ethnographic research experiences in the community and in association with study abroad experiences in Germany, Spain, Cyprus, Mexico, Ecuador, and other countries.
+- As early as the first year, students have the opportunity to participate in ethnographic research experiences in the community and in association with study abroad experiences in Germany, Spain, Cyprus, Mexico, Ecuador, and other countries.